marisusis/game/README.md

-# game
-A game
+#game
-A work in progress...
+| A work in progress...

+##Goal

+This is my first real project in NodeJs.
+Anyone is welcome to help suggest game ideas and help with the development.